-Monochrome is dedicated to fine watches.
-We’re always looking for an opportunity to explain everything about Haute Horlogerie – whether made by well-know watch brands who’ve been in the business for decades or even centuries, or made by individual independent watchmakers.
-It’s our passion, it’s what makes our horological heart beat faster, to tell you about these lovely and magical marvels that mechanical wrist watches are.
+MONOCHROME is dedicated to fine watches.
+We’re always looking for an opportunity to explain every aspect of Haute Horlogerie – whether made by well-known watch brands that have been in the business for centuries or made by independent watchmakers.
+It’s our passion and sharing the beauty and technical marvel of mechanical wristwatches is what makes our horological hearts beat faster.

-In 2006 I started Monochrome and now, ten years later, it has become the most widely read magazine focused exclusively on high-end watches.
-Monochrome’s readership is global, with significant representation in the world’s major capitals and financial centers.
+In 2006 I started MONOCHROME and now, twelve years later, it has become the most widely-read magazine focused exclusively on high-end watches.
+MONOCHROME is the largest watch publication in Europe and in the top 5 worldwide.

-What sets us apart is that we love to explain, educate and share passion for technically complex aspects and the beauty hand-finished mechanical movements.
-Not everyone understands the nitty gritty of a constant force mechanism, a tourbillon and a perpetual calendar, and many technical aspects remain ‘abracadabra’.
-That’s why we explain everything in a way that it becomes easy to understand.
+What sets us apart is that we love to explain, educate and share the passion for technically complex aspects and the beauty of hand-finished mechanical movements.
+Not everyone understands the nitty-gritty of a constant force mechanism, a tourbillon or a perpetual calendar, and many technical aspects remain ‘abracadabra’.
+That’s why we explain everything in a way that makes it easy to understand.

 With our team of experts, we hope to serve you the most interesting stories and the most beautiful watches.
-Monochrome has a small team of passionate and knowledgable watch experts and I’m happy to introduce them to you.
+MONOCHROME has a small team of passionate and knowledgeable watch experts and I’m delighted to introduce them to you.

 Xavier Markl became hooked on mechanical watches when he started working in the watch industry.
 In 1997 he began as Marketing Manager for Cartier, Vacheron Constantin and Panerai, and later became Marketing Director for Girard-Perregaux.
-A field of interest that initially was a professional necessity, and later turned into a horological obsession.
+A field of interest that was initially a professional necessity later turned into a horological obsession.
 Xavier knows the watch industry like the back of his hand.
-He started by writing Technical Guides for Monochrome Watches before also covering watches.
+He started by writing Technical Guides for MONOCHROME before covering watches as well.
 Xavier lives and works in Switzerland.

-Evan Yeung started out with just a simple appreciation on mechanical devices particularly on timepieces.
+Evan Yeung started out with just a simple appreciation of mechanical devices, particularly of timepieces.
 A former consultant turned business school student, his appreciation heightened when he got his first vintage watch courtesy of his first paycheck.
-Before he knows it, his little appreciation has evolved to become his passion.
-Scouring the world for timepieces worth owning, may it be from the golden age of horology (vintage) or from the innovations of the watchmakers of today.
-His desire to share his passion is what drives him to write articles on timepieces of value.
+Before he knows it, his appreciation has evolved into a consuming passion.
+Scouring the world for timepieces worth owning, be they from the golden age of horology (vintage) or from the innovations of the watchmakers of today, his desire to share his passion is what drives him to write articles on timepieces of value.
 His taste for wristwatches may be unorthodox at times, but his principle in selecting remains the same – that is to find a timepiece that is genuinely good.

-Max E. Reddick – ‘Time in Eternity, Eternity in Time’ – Max’s love of watches began as a boy with his attempt to emulate the fictional character, James Bond.
+Max E. Reddick – ‘Time in Eternity, Eternity in Time’ – Max’s love of watches began as a boy with his attempt to emulate the world’s most famous spy -James Bond.
 With a vivid imagination and a prized Seiko (sorry Omega), the watch fever started albeit through a laughable impersonation.
-Having left boyish pretensions behind, the new daydreams all revolve around the ocean.
-Classic Marine Chronometers, Dive Watches, and Nautically Themed Chronographs are first loves.
-Max’s interest in Reformed Theology, Jungian Psychology and Haute Horology means that Switzerland is an enduring focus.
+Having left boyish pretensions behind, his new daydreams all revolve around the ocean.
+Classic Marine Chronometers, Dive Watches, and Nautically Themed Chronographs are true oves.
+Max’s interest in Reformed Theology, Jungian Psychology, and Haute Horology means that Switzerland is an enduring focus.